w-xuefeng/media-device-detection/README.md

   };
   ```

-  - using panel view via calling a function
+  - Using panel view via calling a function
   ```ts
   import { displayPanelView } from "media-device-detection";